 Many Texans worry about the expense of creating estate planning documents.
 One of the most frequent questions we hear is, How much does a will cost in Texas?
 The amount varies across the state, but the average basic will-based estate plan costs between $1,500 – $3,000.
 The final cost depends on the complexity of your property, the type of legal help you choose, and whether you need additional documents beyond the will itself.

-At Lewis Law Firm PLLC, we believe estate planning should be accessible to everyone.
+At Henington Lewis Law Firm PLLC, we believe estate planning should be accessible to everyone.
 Led by attorney Samantha Lewis, our firm helps Texans create wills and other estate planning documents that fit their lives and budgets.
 With nearly a decade of legal experience and a commitment to making the process approachable, Samantha focuses on estate and legacy planning as the kindest thing you can do for your family.
 We work to simplify what other lawyers often overcomplicate, giving you a clear, affordable plan to protect your loved ones.

 A will is a legal document explaining how you want your loved ones to handle your money, property, debts, and personal belongings—your estate—after your death.
 A will also lets you name guardians for minor children and appoint someone you trust, an executor, to follow your will’s instructions and take your estate through probate court.